 Please note that while Anthology has materials on all eras of film history and on thousands of individuals, our primary focus is on personal, avant-garde, and experimental cinema.
 If your interest is Hollywood or commercial filmmaking our collections will likely disappoint you.
 For this type of research please try the New York Public Library at Lincoln Center; New York University; Columbia University; the Museum of Modern Art; the Library of Congress in Washington, DC; or the Academy of Motion Picture Arts and Sciences in Los Angeles.

 To make an appointment, contact John Klacsmann, Archivist, at 212-505-5181 ext.
 16 or johnk[AT]anthologyfilmarchives[DOT]org

 Paper Materials and Books:

-Please Note: Anthology's library is temporarily closed for renovations and upgrades through 2016.
+Please Note: Anthology's library is temporarily closed for renovations and upgrades throughout 2017.
 During this period, we can not accommodate research requests or provide access to our paper and book collections.
 Appointment access to these materials will be reinstated upon reopening.